 1910: A History of the County of Essex: Volume 6 (1973) states that the remaining brickworks – Wilson’s on Billet Road (where Waltham Park Way business park is today) and Barltrop’s at Chapel End (today’s Aveling Park Road and the north east part of Lloyd Park) – had also ceased trading by this time.
 Fletton clay from Cambridgeshire had superseded London clay as the primary choice for brickmaking, so production had moved out of London.

-The Reservoir Chain
+The Lea and Reservoir Chain

 1893: The Royal Commission on Water Supply (Balfour Committee) lead to the eventual creation of four additional reservoirs: Lockwood, Banbury, William Girling, and King George V, as well as the River Lee Diversion (its original course ran through the centre of what is now Banbury Reservoir so was re-channelled to the west of it).
 Works to create Banbury Reservoir and divert the River Lee were completed in 1903.